 Regardless of how busy your schedule may be, take healthy breaks occasionally to stimulate your mind.
 This can be simple: a 10-minute walk around the block, a few push-ups, a yoga session, or some meditation.
 Remember that your mental and physical health is the most significant determinant of your productivity, and health breaks are the solution.

 As the future of work, remote work has challenges, including how to stay sane and productive.
 Thankfully, it has many benefits that you need to remember if you want to enjoy it.
-Create a working schedule, remain connected to friends, family, and colleagues, and working from anywhere anytime will become enjoyable.
+Create a working schedule, remain connected to friends, family, and colleagues, and work from anywhere, anytime will become enjoyable.